pattersam/citypulse-etl/README.md

 ### Building as a pdf

-To build a pdf out of the report, [pandoc](https://pandoc.org/) can be used.
+To build a pdf out of the report, [pandoc](https://pandoc.org/) has be used along with [this helpful guide](https://learnbyexample.github.io/customizing-pandoc/)

 Install Pandoc and filters